-- 4.7.1 No person shall discharge, drop, cause or allow to be discharged into the region's waters any cargo or anything from any vessel, wharf or from land that would or may constitute a danger to navigation safety.
-The owner of the cargo or any other matters discharged into navigable waters shall be liable for the costs of removal. - 4.7.2 Vessels that load logs must submit a written plan to the Harbourmaster that relates to the loading and recovery of lost logs.
-The loading needs to be monitored so as to immediately identify any logs that have been lost in the harbour and track them until they can be removed. - 4.7.3 Wellington Harbour Radio shall be informed of any logs lost into the harbour soon as they are observed missing and again once they have been recovered.
+- 4.7.1 No person shall discharge, drop, cause or allow to be discharged into the region's waters any cargo or anything from any vessel, wharf or from land that would or may constitute a danger to navigation safety. - 4.7.2 The person who is loading or discharging or drops the cargo, or any other material discharged, into navigable waters shall be liable for the costs of removal.

+- 4.7.3 Any person that intends to load logs shall ensure that a plan has been submitted to the Harbourmaster that relates to the loading and recovery of lost logs.
+The loading needs to be monitored so as to immediately identify any logs that have been lost in the harbour and track them until they can be removed. - 4.7.4 Wellington Harbour Radio shall be informed of any logs lost into the harbour as soon as they are observed missing and again once they have been recovered.